devilAPI/abletonPatcher/README.md

 # abletonCracker - What is this?

-This is an open-source implementation of the R2R Patch and `R2RLIVE.dll` of Ableton Live, written in Python 3.
+This is an open-source implementation of the R2R patch and `R2RLIVE.dll` of Ableton Live, written in Python.

 Like `R2RLIVE.dll`, this script uses Team R2R's signing key only.